M-o-a-T/moat-old/doc/etcd_structure.rst

     * type

-      whichever data type this input has
+      The data type this input has.
+See `types`, below.

     * value